microsoft/TypeScript-wiki/The-Release-Process.md

 Once the RC goes out, the team begins focus on the next version of TypeScript.

-**Very few changes should be expected for a version after the release candidate.**
+***Very few changes should be expected for a version after the release candidate.***
-Changes are cherry-picked on a case-by-case basis for the final release.

 ## What gets done before a Stable/Final release?

-High-priority fixes are applied following the Release Candidate.
+High-priority fixes are applied following the Release Candidate for the Stable release.

 By default, new bugs that are not regressions from the upcoming or prior version of TypeScript will be addressed in a new minor version following the final release.